Why is a lighting scheme important?

 LED lights are also suitable for path lights and floodlights.

-Our short briefing note on LED lighting tells you more, as does our webinar on the effective management of church lighting towards net-zero.
+LED Technology is discussed on page three of our lighting guidance, as does our webinar on the effective management of church lighting towards net-zero.

 Testing and maintenance